Looking for the PERFECT scope reticle for your rifle is not always an easy feat.

 But the amount of space your crosshairs cover the target is unchanged.

-FFP reticles are specifically beneficial for BDC since the measurement increments on the reticles are consistent at all magnification levels.
+FFP reticles are specifically beneficial for BDC since the measurement increments on the reticles are CONSISTENT at all magnification levels.

 In this case, the crosshairs stay the same size when the magnification and target size are increased or decreased.

-As a result, subtension is constantly changing.
 When you increase magnification, the target gets bigger, and the subtension decreases.

 SFP reticles are ideal for long-range hunting as they provide a better idea of a projectile’s strike, especially on smaller targets.